-In 2011, scientists from Brigham Young University and Carthage College gave name to another dinosaur fossil discovered in GSENM, Teratophoneus curriei, a meat-eater related to the Tyrannosaurus Rex.
+In 2011, scientists from Brigham Young University and Carthage College named another dinosaur fossil discovered in GSENM, Teratophoneus Curriei, a meat-eater related to the Tyrannosaurus Rex.
 ‘Currie’s Monstrous Murderer,’ significantly smaller than the T-Rex, is believed to be a missing link in the evolution of the tyrannosaur family, according to a Smithsonian article.
 The discovery included a partial skull and other bones found in the 75-million-year-old rock of the Kaiparowits Plateau, the same region where the Utahceratops and Kosmoceratops were discovered.
-These three discoveries suggest that southern dinosaurs evolved differently from northern dinosaurs due to a climate, land or other barrier.
+These three discoveries suggest that southern dinosaurs evolved differently from northern dinosaurs due to climate, land, or other barriers.

 Grand Staircase-Escalante National Monument has been a significant source of late Cretaceous period findings.
 Since 1999, fossils from 16 new species of dinosaurs have been discovered within the monument boundaries.
 Other dinosaur fossils discovered in GSENM include a Pseudotetrasauropus track (Late Triassic Chinle Formation); Theropod tracks (top of the Middle Jurassic Entrada Formation); tail vertebrae from a duck-billed dinosaur (Late Creataceous Kaiparowits Formation); and Sauropod tracks showing a tail drag (top of the Middle Jurassic Entrada Formation).
 Late Cretaceous dinosaurs from Utah’s Kaiparowits Formation also include the Parasaurolophus, Struthiomimus, and the Troodon.
 These dinosaurs are primarily known from teeth fossils, found through wet screen washing.